Friday Plot Swap:

 Such as Fried Bacon Tilla.
 That is bacon woven together to make a tortilla then wrapped around meat, cheese and other stuff that I'm sure is amazingly healthy.

 So, what if your main character had the "next big fried thing"?
 She's working to make a name for herself.
-She needs to when the Big Texas Choice Award.
+She needs to win the Big Texas Choice Award.
 (Yes, that is a thing.
 That link has a cool video about the competitors.)
 But, she is being sabotaged by a nefarious rival.
 Or, a food-truck-crossed-lovers story about two rival fried food producers falling into the big vat of love.
 (Okay, yeah.
 I made it creepy.)

 Check out this article about the food to be inspired by the southern-fried creations.